Dozens of successful collaborations.

 I don’t know if this counts as a full-on regret, but I do wish I had started this habit much earlier.

-I enjoy training and presenting.
-I enjoy moving an audience from theory to practice, and giving them tools they can use.
+I enjoy sharing concepts that work.
+I enjoy giving people tools they can use.
 But as it turns out, I also enjoy overthinking.

 The underlying lesson is to make time for what’s “important but not urgent.”
-In other words, if 2023 arrives and I still haven’t launched a course, you have permission to remind me of this commitment, in whatever language you choose.
+In other words, if 2023 ends and I still haven’t published that book, you have permission to remind me of this commitment, in whatever language you choose.

 10. I didn’t actively build a support network until recently.